You are currently reading the documentation for OpenTripPlanner 2, the second major version of OTP.

 Versions of this documentation

-- OTP Master - Latest release
+- v1.5.0 - Stable 1.x release

-- OTP dev-2.x - OTP 2 development branch
+- dev-2.x - OTP 2 active development

 OpenTripPlanner is a member project of Software Freedom Conservancy, a 501(c)(3) organization incorporated in New York, and donations made to it are fully tax-deductible to the extent permitted by law.
 Donations can be made by credit card, wire transfer or paper check.
 Please contact firstname.lastname@example.org for instructions.
-Be sure to note in the email what country the wire transfer will initiate from and what currency it will be in.

 OTP development is primarily carried out by full-time software engineers employed by transportation authorities and consultancies.
 Even with funding, it can be difficult to engage staff who have the specialized skill set required.
 Therefore, one of the best ways to support OTP is to allocate software development staff at your organization with transportation domain knowledge to participate in weekly development meetings and contribute to this effort.
 This also builds connections between organizations favoring open source collaboration.